bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 The main downside is that it is more computationally expensive than simply scanning the UTXO set for a `scriptPubKey` as in [BIP32][]-style wallets.
-Additionally, using silent payments in a collaborative setting such as [coinjoining][topic coinjoins] is left for future work, and it remains an open question whether such collaboration can be made provably secure.
+Additionally, using silent payments in a collaborative setting such as [coinjoining][topic coinjoin] is left for future work, and it remains an open question whether such collaboration can be made provably secure.

 {% include references.md %}